 When User-A attaches to UE-B, User-A is the owner of the UE for the duration.
 All communication belongs to User-A. Now assume that:

-Scenario 1: Now if User A is not using the UE-B for some time, the UE-B goes into an idle state and then moves to a connected state.
+- Scenario 1: Now if User A is not using the UE-B for some time, the UE-B goes into an idle state and then moves to a connected state.

-Scenario 2: User-A + UE-B tries to connect to non-3GPP access.
+- Scenario 2: User-A + UE-B tries to connect to non-3GPP access.

 In both scenarios, UE-B will send the registration request with only integrity protection, not ciphered IE. Therefore, a user ID in plain text cannot be sent in this registration request.
 As explained in step 8, a new GUTI will be created based on User ID (A) and UE-B information.
 AMF will be able to identify the registration request is for User A on UE-B, and accordingly, AMF can select relevant subscriptions and apply services.